WilliamKimNYC/Feel-ter/README.md

 - `static/` - Static files
   - `style/` - CSS files
   - `js/` - JavaScript files
+    - `script.js` - Main story content and scenarios
+    - `quiz-data.js` - Quiz questions and answers
   - `assets/` - Images and other assets

 ## Development

-To modify the visual novel content, edit the files in the `js/` directory.
-The main story content is in `script.js`.
+To modify the learning content:
+- Edit `js/script.js` to update the visual novel scenarios
+- Edit `js/quiz-data.js` to modify quiz questions and answers

-To modify the website design, edit the files in the `style/` directory.
+- Edit files in the `style/` directory to update the website design